-This Orange & White Chocolate Bread and Butter Pudding is a great way to use up some leftover brioche.
+This White Chocolate Bread and Butter Pudding With Brioche is a great way to use up some leftover brioche.
 Simple to make, not overly sweet, this version of a true British classic, uses brioche instead of white bread and orange peel instead of sultanas.

 As an Amazon Associate I earn from qualifying purchases, at no extra cost for you!
 Thank you!